Dekeypetey40/Element-Duel/README.md

   - It lists the order of events.
   - It lists the functions I predicted I would need.
   - It lists the variables I predicted I would need.
+- In the development process I added a function for the computer to pick an element.
+- The displayResult function ended up being spread out between the other functions.
+- Many variables were added so that I could manipulate the text on the DOM and have interactive buttons.

 ---